 A potted history

 I'm a glutton.
 I guess 'gourmand' is a nicer word, but glutton is more apt.
 I like to eat.
 Always have, always will.
 It helped that my mum was a great cook.
-Not a fancy-pants, two-weeks-in-Provence, Julia Childs type, but a creative, versatile, loving home cook who could pretty much turn her hand to anything and make it gorgeous (crumble notwithstanding).
+Not a fancy-pants, two-weeks-in-Provence, Julia Childs type, but a creative, versatile, loving home cook who could pretty much turn her hand to anything and make it special (crumble notwithstanding).

 So I decided as a schoolboy that I wanted to be a chef, going on to study City & Guilds 706/1&2 at Thames Valley Uni (née Slough College).
 It had its moments (making osso-bucco in beautiful old copper pans, learning the art of crystal clear consommé, Viennoiserie, tempering chocolate, flambéing crêpes, all that jazz) but the atmosphere was a million miles away from the bustling French bistro I worked at in the evenings.

 During college I did work experience at Cliveden Hotel in Taplow, where my eyes were opened to all the wonders of the classic Escoffier kitchen.
 Although it was a little like joining the army (starting at the bottom and being shouted at by angry, stressed men) the experience was unbeatable.
 Nets of still-twitching pike turned into delicate mousses, shelling langoustines and tending to the dizzyingly vast cheeseboard, drooling over petit fours and delicate hazelnut biscuits, snaffling dauphinoise trimmings, but mostly, hunting down all the odds and ends for the saucier's stockpots, which he'd reduce down into his wondrous, lustrous sauces.